28 FAQs about age discrimination

-The concept of 'objective justification' (see 26) is hard to pin down partly because it depends on employers establishing that they have a 'legitimate aim'; and there is neither definition nor description of what a 'legitimate aim' may be.
+The concept of 'objective justification' (see 26) is hard to pin down, partly because it depends on employers establishing that they have a 'legitimate aim'; and there is neither definition nor description of what a 'legitimate aim' may be.
 If you want to claim 'objective justification', therefore, it is going to be up to you to argue that your aims were legitimate.
 Even case law, as it builds up, is unlikely to help much, because the outcome of each case depends on its own particular circumstances.

-Broadly speaking, however, you only have a 'legitimate aim' which may justify you in treating people differently on grounds of age, where you have a real need, and there is no reasonable alternative: for example (and they are only examples):
+Broadly speaking, however, you only have a 'legitimate aim' which may justify you in treating people differently on grounds of age, where you have a real need, and there is no reasonable alternative: for example (and these are only examples):